truecoach/styleguides/ux-dev/accessibility-a11y.md

 Upon dismissmal, the user's focus should return to the last focusable element.
 If the alert banner appears upon a change in route in the application (such as a confirmation/success alert on a new page after the user submits a form), focus should be brought to the first landmark in the new page after the alert banner is dimissed.
 It is important to verify that screenreaders successfully re-index the page's contents when the app has routing in place that does not refresh the browser window (a common "single-page-app" pattern in frontend frameworks).

 For more information, reference [WAI-ARIA's guidelines](https://www.w3.org/TR/wai-aria-practices-1.1/#alertdialog) and [A11ycast's episode on alerts](https://www.youtube.com/watch?v=5lzAj1ahRSI).

+## Helpful Tips

+### Animation

+Animation can be used to help with wayfinding or to surprise and delight users.
+It's important to use animation in a responsible way as it can trigger [vestibular disorders](https://a11yproject.com/posts/understanding-vestibular-disorders/).
+For a deep dive, read Val Head's article on [animating responsibly](http://alistapart.com/article/designing-safer-web-animation-for-motion-sensitivity/).

+High level tips for animation:
+- Be careful of too much motion
+- If there is continuous motion, include ways for users to stop and hide the animation ([W3C Criteria 2.2.2](https://www.w3.org/TR/WCAG20-TECHS/F16.html)), and strongly consider having the motion paused by default.
+- Avoid strobing and fast motion
+- Utilize the [`prefers-reduced-motion`](https://css-tricks.com/introduction-reduced-motion-media-query/) media query for users who have opted to reduce motion at an OS level.

 ## ARIA